smirik/mercury/README.md

 **element6**

-This programme converts the mercury6 output file into a set of files containing Keplerian orbital elements for each of the objects of the integration.
+This programme converts the mercury6 output file into a set of files (*.out) containing Keplerian orbital elements for each of the objects of the integration.
 These files allow you to see how the orbit of each object change with time, thus can be used as the basis for making graphs or movies using a graphics/video package.

+The sample input files will yield ```element6``` output files (*.aei) for Earth, Apollo, and Apophis.

+The resultant ```element.out``` file for the sample input files contains a summary of features for the Solar System planets, Apollo, and Apophis.

 **close6**

-This programme converts the mercury6 output file into a set of files containing details of close encounters between objects during the integration.
+This programme converts the mercury6 output file into a set of files (*.clo) containing details of close encounters between objects during the integration.

+The sample input files will yield ```close6``` output for the Solar System planets, Apollo, and Apophis.

 ### Makefile Options
 ```